Approximately 10 Million new cases and 1.5 Million deaths annually.

 Risk communication and countering misinformation.

-Rapid patient isolation and quarantine, and
+Rapid patient isolation and quarantine, and quarantine of contacts.

 Social distancing and recommendation to wear masks.